danieljssg/ds-country-interview/README.md

 ```

 ## Frontend Environment Variables

 - `API_URL`
   The project has an environment variable called `API_URL`, which must contain the address of localhost or the URL where the backend is hosted, including the port if applicable.
- For example [url:port]/api it is important to use the `/api` since it is the entry point to the other endpoints
+  For example [url:port]/api it is important to use the `/api` since it is the entry point to the other endpoints.

+Checkout the .env.example file to see the variables that are necessary to configure.